iampaarsaa/fanapcampus-devops/README.md

 ## Usage
 1. Ensure Ansible is installed on your controller node(s).
 2. Clone this repository to your local machine.
+3. Put the Vault's password in [.secrets](.secrets) file
-3. Modify the Ansible playbook and inventory files according to your server configurations.
+4. Modify the Ansible playbook and inventory files according to your server configurations.
-4. Run the Ansible playbook:
+5. Run the Ansible playbook:
     ```bash
     ANSIBLE_CONFIG=./ansible.cfg ansible-playbook -i inventory/hosts.yaml playbook.yaml
     ```